ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ## Overview of the V3C codec

-ISO/IEC International Standards 23090-5 {{ISO.IEC.23090-5}} enables  encoding and decoding processes of volumetric video which utilizes 2D video coding technologies and associated data.
-V3C encoding of volumetric frame is achieved through a conversion of volumetric frame from its 3D representation to multiple 2D representations and a generation of associated data.
+ISO/IEC International Standards 23090-5 {{ISO.IEC.23090-5}} defines encoding and decoding processes of volumetric video which leverages 2D video coding technologies.
+V3C encoding of volumetric frame is achieved through a conversion of volumetric frame from its 3D representation to multiple 2D representations and a generation of associated data documenting such conversions and transformations.
+The associated data, also known as atlas data, is necessary to define how to reproject the 2D representations back into 3D volumetric frame.

 2D representations, known as V3C video components, of volumetric frame are encoded using traditional 2D video codecs.
 V3C video component may, for example, include occupancy, geometry, or attribute data.
 The occupancy data informs a V3C decoder which pixels in other V3C video components contribute to reconstructed 3D representation.
-The geometry data describes information on the position of the reconstructed voxels, while attribute data provides properties of that voxel, e.g. color or material information.
+The geometry data describes information on the position of the reconstructed voxels, while attribute data provides additional properties for the voxels, e.g., colour or material information.

 Atlas data, known as V3C atlas component, provides information to interpret V3C video components and enables the reconstruction from a 2D representation back into a 3D representation of volumetric frame.
 Atlas data is composed of a collection of patches.
-Each patch identifies a region in all V3C video components and provides information necessary to perform the appropriate inverse projection of the indicated region back into 3D space.
+Each patch identifies a region in the V3C video components and provides information necessary to perform the appropriate inverse projection of the indicated region back into 3D space.
 The shape of the patch region is determined by a 2D bounding box associated with each patch as well as their coding order.
 The shape of these patches is also further refined based on occupancy data.

 To enable parallelization, random access, as well as a variety of other functionalities, an atlas frame can be divided into one or more rectangular partitions referred to as tiles.
-Tiles are not allowed to overlap and SHOULD be independently decodeable.
+Tiles are not allowed to overlap and SHOULD be independently decodable.
 An atlas frame may contain regions that are not associated with any tile or patch.

-The binary form of V3C video components, i.e. video bitstream, and V3C atlas components, i.e. V3C atlas bitstream, can be grouped and represented by a single V3C bitstream.
+The binary form of V3C video components, i.e., video bitstream, and V3C atlas components, i.e., V3C atlas bitstream, can be grouped and represented by a single V3C bitstream.
 The V3C bitstream is composed of a set of V3C units.
 Each V3C unit has a V3C unit header and a V3C unit payload.
 The V3C unit header describes the V3C unit type for the payload.
 V3C unit payload contains V3C video components, V3C atlas components or V3C parameter set.
-V3C video component, i.e. occupancy, geometry, and attribute, corresponds to video data units (e.g. NAL units defined in {{ISO.IEC.23008-2}}) that could be decoded by an appropriate video decoder.
+V3C video component, i.e., occupancy, geometry, and attribute, corresponds to video data units (e.g., NAL units defined in {{ISO.IEC.23008-2}}) that could be decoded by an appropriate video decoder.

 ## V3C parameter set

-While this memo intends to describe encapsulation of V3C atlas data, aspects related to signaling of V3C parameter set need to be considered.
-V3C parameter set is signaled in its own V3C unit, which allows decoupling the transmission of V3C parameter set from the V3C video and atlas components.
+While this memo intends to describe encapsulation of V3C atlas data, aspects related to signalling of V3C parameter set need to be considered.
+V3C parameter set is signalled in its own V3C unit, which allows decoupling the transmission of V3C parameter set from the V3C video and atlas components.
 V3C parameter set can be transmitted by external means (e.g., as a result of the capability exchange) or through a (reliable or unreliable) control protocol.
-This memo provides information how V3C parameter set can be signaled as part of session description protocol, see {{Session-Description-Protocol}}.
+This memo provides information how V3C parameter set can be signalled as part of session description protocol, see {{Session-Description-Protocol}}.

+Generally, it is useful to signal V3C parameter set out-of-band, because it describes what overall resources are needed to decode and reconstruct the associated V3C bitstream.
+Signalling it dynamically as part of an RTP stream might result in undefined behaviour when receiver does not have the required capabilities to decode the received video component sub-bitstreams or when reconstruction process relies on information that the receiver does not support.

 ## V3C atlas and video components

 ### General

 In V3C bitstream the atlas component is identified by vuh_unit_type equal to V3C_AD, or V3C_CAD in case of common atlas data, in the V3C unit header.
 The V3C atlas component consists of atlas NAL units that define header and payload pairs and are described in {{Atlas-NAL-units}}.
 V3C video components are identified by vuh_unit_type equal to V3C_OVD, V3C_GVD, V3C_AVD, and V3C_PVD.
 V3C video components can be further separated by other values in the V3C unit header such as vuh_attribute_index, vuh_attribute_partition_index, vuh_map_index and vuh_auxiliary_video_flag.
-By mapping V3C parameter set information to vuh_attribute_index, a V3C decoder identifies which attribute a given V3C video component contains, e.g. color.
+By mapping V3C parameter set information to vuh_attribute_index, a V3C decoder identifies which attribute a given V3C video component contains, e.g., colour.

-The information supplied by V3C unit header SHOULD be provided in one form or another to a V3C decoder, e.g. as part of SDP as described in this memo in {{Session-Description-Protocol}}.
+The information supplied by V3C unit header SHOULD be provided in one form or another to a V3C decoder, e.g., as part of SDP as described in this memo in {{Session-Description-Protocol}}.
 The four-byte V3C unit header syntax and semantics are copied below as defined in {{ISO.IEC.23090-5}}.

 ~~~